Skip to Main Content

 Includes census, vital, church, court, and immigration records, with extensive coverage for the United States and the United Kingdom.
 Also includes collections from other areas of the world, including Canada, Europe and Australia.
 This collection includes thousands of databases and billions of indexed names.

-Chicago Tribune Historical Content
+Chicago Tribune Historical Content This link opens in a new window

 Provides access to the complete paper version of the newspaper, cover-to-cover, with full-page and article images in easily downloadable PDF format.
 More recent years of the Chicago Tribune are available through the Chicago Tribune Current Content collection as well as US Newsstream (ProQuest).